dawmro/teller_of_tales/README.md

 # teller_of_tales

-Create narrated video story from book chapter using NLP, OpenAI and StableDiffusion.
+* Create narrated video story from book chapter using NLP, OpenAI and StableDiffusion.
+* You can run multiple projects at once to create multiple narrated videos.
-*Video creation process is automatic and unsupervised, results may vary.
+* Video creation process is automatic and unsupervised, results may vary.
 Example: https://youtu.be/fz-Ez8PsE5A

 ![alt text](https://github.com/dawmro/teller_of_tales/blob/main/screenshot.png?raw=true)